-BDO LLP (BDO) was the Auditor for the financial year and this was their fourth audit of the Company.
+BDO LLP (BDO) was the Auditor for the financial year and this was their sixth audit of the Company.

-Peter Smith was the audit partner for the financial year under review and he has been the audit partner since BDO's appointment.
+Gary Fensom was the audit partner for the financial year under review and this was his first audit of the Company.